tytydraco/yessleep/out/Found_a_Recording_of_My_Parents_Discussing_a_People_I_Dont_Remember.md

 *D: For the record, the body of Francis Carlson was found two days later, showing signs of mutilation and torture.
 He was tied to a rock at the bottom of the lake; he fell victim to the serial killer known as The Biddenden Killer, a criminal whose modus operandi involves targeting twins, more specifically one of the siblings, leaving the other alive.*

 Hold on, a twin brother?
 No... no...
-I grabbed my phone, typed the name, and found a page on Wikipedia.
+I grabbed my phone, typed the name, and found a strange private page with some information, strangly, my IP have permission to acess .
 The list of victims continued:

 **Jane** (Dead in 1985) and **Jack Thompson** (Dead in 1995)